Can You Eat San Pedro Cactus Raw?

 What is San Pedro Cactus?

-Different Trichocereus varieties are dispersed all over the Andes mountains and San Pedro (Echinopsis Pachanoi) cactus is endemic to Bolivia, Ecuador, the South American countries of Argentina, Peru and Chile.
+Different Trichocereus varieties are dispersed all over the Andes mountains, But the San Pedro (Echinopsis Pachanoi) cactus is found to be more widespread in Bolivia, Ecuador, the South American countries of Argentina, Peru and Chile.

 The Trichocereus and Echinopsis genera were combined by H. Friedrich and G. D. Rowley in 1974.